The Rev. Dr. Markene Meyer

 After a lengthy period of communal discernment, Rev. Markene invited some colleagues to join her in planting Trinity Lakeside.
 Our journey as a contemplative community began on Trinity Sunday 2020 as we gathered to worship under a big Loblolly Pine Tree at the height of a global pandemic.
 It is our joy to welcome others into Jesus’ more restful way through our shared commitment to worship, prayer and care of souls.

 Rev. Markene enjoys leading our community in worship and prayer through the church year, and caring for souls through writing and leading retreats, soul care groups, and spiritual direction.
-She enjoys sharing the contemplative life, and her prayer is that as people practice listening and communing with God at the Abbey, they will take that back into their everyday lives.
+She enjoys sharing the contemplative life, and her prayer is that as people practice listening and communing with God at the Abbey, they will bring those practices into their everyday lives.

 Rev. Markene is an ordained priest in the Anglican Diocese of C4SO (Churches for the Sake of Others) and a trained spiritual director.
-She holds a Doctor of Ministry in Spiritual Formation from Dallas Theological Seminary and is the author of Thrive: Life-Giving Disciplines for a Chaotic World.
+She is experienced in the area of Spiritual Formation, holding a Doctor of Ministry in Spiritual Formation from Dallas Theological Seminary.
+She is the author of Thrive: Life-Giving Disciplines for a Chaotic World, a gentle introduction to the ancient practice of abiding by a rule of life.
 In addition to caring for souls, Markene enjoys nurturing life in the garden, renovating houses, hiking in the Rockies, experiencing God in beauty and the arts, writing and conversing about the spiritual life, and gathering around great food and wine with her friends and adult children.

 The Trinity Lakeside Board of Directors